About

 Student accommodation

-On-campus student accommodation is available at the Brisbane South (Nathan) and Gold Coast campuses and is provided by Campus Living Villages.
+On-campus student accommodation is available at the Brisbane South (Nathan) and Gold Coast campuses.
 We can also help you find a place to call home through our preferred accommodation partners.
 Find out more about accommodation.

 Griffith Mates